khaled7hasan7/ai_project-UCS-Astar/README.md

                               Al-Bireh Sinjil 32.3
                               Al-Bireh Jericho 50.1

+<br><br><br>

+## AirDistance.csv:
-AirDistance.csv: In order to search through A* Algorithm, you must have the air distance to the two cities that were chosen.
+In order to search through A* Algorithm, you must have the air distance to the two cities that were chosen.
 In this way, we have large possibilities and data that are difficult to enter.
 Therefore, I created this file that calculates the air distance by the difference between the lines of longitude and latitude between the cities using This is the method

        public double getDistance(double fromLatitude, double fromLongitude, double toLatitude, double toLongitude) {